RayyanX95/react-hijri-calendar/demo/README.md

-# Demo for React Dual Calendar
+# Demo for React Hijri and Gregorian Calendar

 This demo uses Vite to showcase the features of the `react-hijri-calendar` component.